akydd/emulator/readme.md

 ## Assembly language Instruction Set

 * LOAD reg1,immSRC
   * load the provided constant value "immSRC" into the specified register (data or address)

 * LOADI reg1,reg2
   * load the data contained in the memory address specified in address register reg2 into the specified register (data or address)
 * STORE reg1,immDEST
   * store the data contained in the specified register (data or address) into the memory address specified by the provided constant value "immDEST"
 * STOREI reg1,reg2
   * store the data contained in the register reg1 (data or address) into the memory address specified in address register reg2
 * JMP immDEST
   * jump to constant valued address "immDEST"
 * JMPZ immDEST
   * jump to constant valued address "immDEST" if Z flag is set (i.e. as result of previous operation)
 * JMPN immDEST
   * jump to constant valued address "immDEST" if N flag is set (i.e. as result of previous operation)
 * JMPO immDEST
   * jump to constant valued address "immDEST" if O flag is set (i.e. as result of previous operation)
 * ADD reg1,immSRC
   * add constant value "immSRC" to the value, and store the result, in data register reg1.
 Z, N and O flags should be set appropriately as the result of the operation
 * ADDR reg1,reg2
-	*add value in data register reg2 to the value, and store the result, in data register reg1 (reg2 and reg1 cannot be the same register).
+  *add value in data register reg2 to the
+            value, and store the result, in data register reg1 (reg2 and reg1 cannot be the same register).
 Z, N and O flags should be set appropriately as the result of the operation
 * SUB reg1,immSRC
   * subtract constant value "immSRC" from the value, and store the result, in data register reg1.
 Z, N and O flags should be set appropriately as the result of the operation
 * SUBR reg1,reg2
   * subtract value in data register reg2 from the value, and store the result, in data register reg1 (reg2 and reg1 can not be the same register).
 Z, N and O flags should be set appropriately as the result of the operation
 * OUT immSRC
   * output constant value "immSRC" to the screen as an 16-bit signed integer value (i.e. a number).
 * OUTC immSRC
   * output constant value "immSRC" to the screen as an 8-bit unsigned character value (i.e. an ASCII character).
 * OUTR reg1
   * output value in data register reg1 as an 16-bit signed integer value (i.e. a number).
 * OUTRC reg1
   * output value in data register reg1 as an 8-bit unsigned character value (i.e. an ASCII character).
 * OUTI reg1
   * output value in the memory address referenced by the provided address register reg1 as an 16-bit signed integer value (i.e. a number).
 * OUTIC reg1
   *output value value in the memory
             address referenced by the provided address register reg1 as an 8- bit unsigned character value (i.e. an ASCII character).
-* HALT:
+* HALT
   * The HALT instruction is used to mark the end of program.
 When your simulator of the 80d201 processor executes the HALT instruction it should exit.
 * DATA immSRC
   * corresponding memory location will contain the constant value "immSRC" (this is not really an instruction, and should not be converted to an instruction in memory, the intention is to allow